The Crew-Cuts: Biography

 They were playing in a Sudbury, Ontario, night club in a sub-zero Canadian winter when they received notice that they had been invited to appear as a guest on a Cleveland television program.
-They drove 600 miles at -40° temperatures to appear on the Gene Carroll show, where they remained for three appearances.
+They drove 600 miles in -40° temperatures to appear on the Gene Carroll show, where they remained for three appearances.
 While in Cleveland, they met local disc jockey Bill Randle.
 On his show, on Cleveland radio station WERE (1300 AM), he coined the name that would, from that point on, belong to the group.
 In addition, Randle arranged for them to audition with Mercury Records, who liked them enough to sign the quartet to a contract.

 Although their first hit, "Crazy 'Bout You, Baby", was written by Maugeri and Barrett themselves, they quickly became specialists in cover recordings of originally-R&B songs.
-Their first cover, "Sh-Boom" (of which the R&B original was recorded by The Chords) hit #1 on the charts in 1954.
+Their first cover, "Sh-Boom" (of which the R&B original was recorded by The Chords) hit number one on the U.S. charts in 1954.
+It sold over a million copies.
 A number of other hits followed including "Earth Angel" which rose to the number 2 spot on the charts and had great success in the UK and Australia.
 Many of the non-cover songs of theirs that became hits in Canada were unknown in the United States, while it was only their covers that had great success in the United States.

 In the week beginning 19 September 1955, they played six nights at Liverpool Empire, in Liverpool, United Kingdom.
-A 12 years old George Harrison was among the crowd on one of those nights, and a 13 years old Paul McCartney got an autograph of them.
+A 12-year-old George Harrison was among the crowd on one of those nights, and a 13-year-old Paul McCartney got an autograph from them.

 The group moved from Mercury to RCA Records in 1958 and eventually broke up in 1964, but they all moved to the U.S. and reunited in Nashville, Tennessee, in 1977.
 In the 1990s they were inducted into the Juno Hall of Fame.
-In recent years, the three remaining members have appeared on a PBS special filmed in Atlantic City's Trump's Taj Mahal.
-The program, "Magic Moments: The Best of '50s Pop", continues to air as part of the fund raising efforts for the Public Broadcasting System.
+In recent years, the three remaining members (Rudi Maugeri died in 2004) appeared on a Public Broadcasting Service special filmed at Atlantic City's Trump Taj Mahal.
+The program, "Magic Moments: The Best of '50s Pop", continues to air as part of the fundraising efforts for PBS.